Self-Employed Mortgages Without Accounts

 Can you get a self-employed mortgage without any accounts?

-Yes, it’s definitely possible.
-Although most lenders do prefer you to have three years’ worth of accounts there will be plenty who are open to lending to people who are more newly self-employed and have other ways to show they can afford the loan.
-It may also be that as a freelancer you don’t employ an accountant, but can offer other evidence of your earnings.
+Yes, it’s possible.
+Although most lenders prefer you to have been self-employed for two to three years with the same number of years of accounts, plenty are open to lending to people who are more newly self-employed and have other ways to show they can afford the loan.
+It may also be that you don’t employ an accountant as a freelancer but can offer other evidence of your earnings.

-The potential downside to this is that the pool of lenders willing to consider your application whilst in this position will be smaller than for someone who has a number of years trading behind them.
+The potential downside is that the pool of lenders willing to consider your application while you are in this position will be smaller than for someone who has a number of years of trading behind them.
 As a result, the terms and rates that apply to your mortgage could be less attractive.

 What supporting evidence will lenders ask for?